 Back in January 2004, we heard that old house was for sale on the Bloke Plateau in Slovenia.
-On a sunny winter day, when temperatures were well below zero and snow cover was almost a meter thick, we arrived in the small village Metulje.
-The house was just what we were searching for, and a few months later it became our new home.
-Only several months later, when the spring finally reached the plateau, we fully realised how fantastic this place is.
-In late spring and summer, meadows behind our house turn in a colourful carpet of flowers.
-They inspired us to name our ecotourism brand Nature in colour.
+On a sunny winter day, when temperatures were well below zero and snow cover was almost a metre thick, we arrived in the small village Metulje.
+The house was just what we were looking for, and a few months later it became our new home.
+When spring finally reached the plateau, we fully appreciated how fantastic this place is.
+In late spring and summer, the meadows behind our house turn in a colourful carpet of flowers.
+These meadows inspired us to name our ecotourism brand Nature in colour.

-A decade later we still admire the same meadows every summer, but we have also watched similar places disappear elsewhere.
+A decade later we are still greeted by the same stunning meadows every summer, but tragically, we have also watched similar places disappear elsewhere.
 The experience of seeing such rapid declines in nature first-hand, made us realise that biodiversity cannot be taken for granted.
 To preserve it, we need more than formal designations as protected areas.
 To ensure that nature conservation is not only done on paper, we need people who are passionate about nature.
 Our excursions and holidays are about sharing our passion with you.

 Nature in colour was created by Jana and Paul, the two principal guides and wildlife tour organisers.
-We grew up on different ends of Europe but are we still amazed to notice how similar our experiences are.
-Both of us like to walk through wet meadows, one is looking a bit more up (Jana) and the other a bit more down (Paul), so together we see more.
+We grew up on different ends of Europe, but are we still amazed at how similar our experiences are.
+Both of us like to walk through wet meadows, one tends to look a bit more up (Jana) and the other a bit more down (Paul), so together we see more.
 Or that’s what we tell each other.
 There is also great joy in sharing experiences.

-Paul is from the Netherlands, which is the most densely populated country in Europe and nowadays largely man-made.
-Because of growing up there, Paul can still look at a straight ditch between the meadows as if it is a very attractive place to search for animals.
-But when he first came to Slovenia in 1998, he immediately fell for the real nature.
+Paul is from the Netherlands, the most densely populated country in Europe, a landscape which is almost entirely man-made.
+Because he grew up there, Paul can still look at a straight ditch between fields as if it is an attractive place to search for animals.
+But, when he first came to Slovenia in 1998, he immediately fell for the natural landscapes found here.